charles-wpalmer/MessageApp/README.md

 ## Problems encountered

 1. Had problems with Twilio API - couldn't get it to send to a verified number on trial account.
+Tried many differen't numbers/ways, wouldn't have any of it!
+However, I know the code to send the message works okay, and the endpoint that would be hit by the webhook to update the status is okay!

-2. Was going to try and use ngrok to supply a Valid WebHook url of the exposed container.
+2. Was going to try and use ngrok to supply a valid WebHook url of the exposed container.
 However, due to not being able to properly send Twilio Messages, this was pointless.
-I also had problem the fact that ngrok assigns a random subdomain, which is very tricky to get into the config of the PHP container to be used as a config variable to generate the callback URL.
+I also had problem the fact that ngrok assigns a random subdomain, which is very tricky to get into the config of the PHP container to be used as a config variable to generate the callback URL, without paying to use sub domains in ngrok.